TheCynosure/FolderSearch/README.md

 ```

 Enter `ROOT_` for all files in the google drive, or enter the name of any of the base level folders.
 Then on the next window enter all the folders you want to exclude, these don't have to be base level folders.

+It will take a couple minutes to run and depends on how much stuff you have in the drive.